 - Are instructional methods addressed?
 If so, which methods are used or allowed?

 - Is corequisite support addressed?
 If so, is it required or allowed?

 - Does state statute include reporting requirements?

 A state received a “yes” if its state or system policies address developmental education assessment and placement requirements.
 Depending on the unique higher education governance structure in each state, a state may have several policies included in this resource.
 System-level initiatives, programs and collaborations are excluded from this review.

-Developmental Education: Sometimes referred to as remedial education, developmental education aims to teach students knowledge they should have learned before enrolling in a postsecondary program.
+Developmental Education: Sometimes referred to as remedial education, developmental education is designed to develop foundational knowledge, often in reading, writing and math, for students whom the institution assesses as underprepared for college-level course work.
 Developmental education is not adult basic education.

 Cut Score: The cut scores presented in this resource are the lowest scores a student can receive on an assessment to be considered college-ready.
 Cut scores are often differentiated by subject area, generally English and math.
 Scores below the cut score indicate a need for developmental education in the subject area.

 Multiple Measures: Additional evidence a student may present, beyond an assessment score, that can indicate college readiness.
 In this resource, the following categories are used: